-Read interesting contemporary witness reports and biographies of confidants and opponents of Luther.
+Read interesting reports and biographies written by Luther's confidantes and adversaries.

 Personalities & contemporary witnesses

-"Martin Luther’s translation of the New Testament first appeared at the autumn edition of the Leipzig Autumn Fair in 1522.
+"Martin Luther’s translation of the New Testament first appeared at the Leipzig Autumn Fair in 1522.
 The first edition consisted of 3,000 copies and sold out right away.
-By the end of the first year of publication alone, the twelfth edition was being issued!
-Incidentally, Luther refused to take any financial benefit.
-He did not make a single Guilder off of his translation.
+By the end of the first year of publication alone, the twelfth edition was being issued.
+Incidentally, Luther refused to take any financial benefit and did not make a single Guilder from his translation.
 The Luther Bible also marked the introduction of some new vocabulary into the German language: "Herzenslust" ("the heart’s content"), "Machtwort" ("the absolutely authoritative final word") and "Lückenbüßer" ("the stopgap") are just three examples.
-After Martin passed away, I set about purchasing as many of his manuscripts as I could find, his Bible Translation among them.
+After Martin passed away, I bought as many of his manuscripts as I could find, his Bible Translation among them.
 When it came to Martin’s writings, he was always rather modest.
-One time, someone suggested to him that he should publish his complete works.
-Martin replied that he would rather devour them!."
+When someone once suggested to him that he should publish his complete works, Martin replied that he would rather eat them."

 Died on 17 October 1553 Dessau